Duckling1554/hw_lllevchenko/README.md

 The models were trained using the dataset: https://raw.githubusercontent.com/5x12/ml-cookbook/master/supplements/data/heart.csv.

+To add new model, add its training function

 ## Predicting

 To get prediction, run `python3 entrypoint.py --prediction_model <name of the model> --prediction_values <values separated by comma (no spaces)>`.